 If you’re using the plugin Post SMTP, be aware that the “return path” set on Newsletter Settings is not respected.
 If they can add an option to set that value (we should call it “Sender” but is a bit misleading for nontech humans), the return address needs to be set in that plugin.

-How to configure this extension
+How to configure this addon

 The extension needs a dedicated mailbox (email address) where all the error messages are collected.
 The mailbox has to be accessible using the POP3 protocol.